i-sevostyanov/k8s-playground/README.md

 ### Producer & Consumer

 #### Business logic
-`Producer` every 5 seconds (value by default) publishing a current timestamp into `input` topic.
+`Producer` publishes a current timestamp into `input` topic every 5 seconds (value by default).

-`Consumer` reads timestamp from `input` topic, converts it into date in RFC3339 format, and publishes it into `output` topic.
+`Consumer` reads timestamp from `input` topic, converts it into date in RFC3339 format then publishes it into `output` topic.

 #### CI/CD
-At every commit in GitHub Actions starts code linting, tests, and code coverage.
+Github Actions are invoked on every commit to handle code linting, tests, and code coverage.
+The release creation triggers build action.
-And, when creating a release, a docker image is built and push it into GitHub Container Registry.
+It builds docker image and pushes it to the Github Container Registry.

 ### Bringing up the cluster
 To bring up the cluster, clone this repository to a working directory.